katievosgien/katievosgien/README.md

 - 👋 Hi, I’m @katievosgien
-- 👀 I’m interested in ... game/narrative design and writing
+- 👀 I’m interested in ... full stack dev, machine learning & gen AI
-- 🌱 I’m currently learning ... coding C languages in Visual Studio & Unity C#...and how to play pickleball
+- 🌱 I’m currently learning ...
+The Odin Project full stack, Ada Build Python
-- 💞️ I’m looking to collaborate on ... games!
+- 💞️ I’m looking to collaborate on ... development
 - 📫 How to reach me ... katievosgien@gmail.com
 - 😄 Fun Fact: ...
 I play way too much COD and I'm still not very good at it
 - ⚡ Current Project: ...
 The World Under the Floorboard